andrewheiss/SublimeStataEnhanced/README.md

 ## Background

 This is a modified version of [Steve Harris's Stata package](https://github.com/docsteveharris/stata).
 Because of scripting limitations in Stata < 12, his version relied on creating temporary `.do` files to pass commands to Stata.
 Stata 13 added fancy new AppleScript commands (specifically `DoCommand` and `DoCommandAsync`) that allow for scripted commands and eliminate the need for temporary files.
-Because of that, this package is far simpler and than other Sublime Text packages.
+Because of that, this package is far simpler than other Sublime Text packages.

 ## Installation